DANS-KNAW/easy-auth-info/README.md

 servlet implementing the `GET` methods.
 Only emergency fixes will need access to the update servlet implementing the `DELETE` methods.
 Unintentional deletes won't hurt functionality but might have a performance penalty.

+### Performance advice

+Keeping the default `solr.url` and `solr.core` in the `application.properties` while not having the solr core up and running, will slow down the service even more than omitting the properties as it will try to read and update each request in the solr cache.

 BUILDING FROM SOURCE